In this post, I will explain what PGP is, how it differs from S/MIME, and why encrypting and signing your emails is more important than ever.

 PGP remains one of the most effective tools for securing email communication.
 By using strong encryption and digital signatures, it helps protect your messages from surveillance, tampering, and impersonation, even across untrusted networks or email providers.
 While it may not rely on centralized authorities like S/MIME, PGP empowers individuals with control over their own security and privacy through a decentralized trust model.

-Whether you’re a privacy advocate, a journalist, or just someone who values confidential communication, learning to use PGP is a practical step toward regaining control of your digital conversations.
+If you are someone who values confidential communication, learning to use PGP is a practical step toward regaining control of your digital conversations.

 In a world where email remains a vulnerable medium, PGP helps ensure your messages stay truly private and authentically yours. - Ricardo van der Linden